Italian Market and Manayunk business owners hired armed security agents to scare off looters

 After a weekend of looting and vandalism that started in Center City on Saturday and spread to shopping districts in all corners of Philadelphia by Sunday, the leaders of some business associations — feeling largely left on their own by police — hired private, professional security agents to protect their shops.

 “There is a lot of anxiety.
-I think everyone is very frustrated," said Gwen McCauley, executive director of the Manayunk Development Corporation (MDC).
+I think everyone is very frustrated," said Gwen McCauley, executive director of the Manayunk Development Corp.
+(MDC).

-Leaders of the MDC and the United Merchants of the South 9th Street Business Association said they want “a physical security presence” in their districts each night at least until the civil unrest ebbs and the city lifts a curfew that has forced restaurants doing takeout and other shops with curbside service to close before dark.
+Leaders of the MDC and the United Merchants of the South 9th Street Business Association said they want “a physical security presence” in their districts each night at least until the civil unrest ebbs and the city lifts its curfew, which has forced restaurants doing takeout and shops with curbside service to close before dark.

-Unlike Center City, where looters hit big-box stores, the Italian Market and Manayunk’s Main Street are both residential mom-and-pop shopping areas where some people live in apartments above stores.
+Unlike Center City, where looters hit many national chains, the Italian Market and Manayunk’s Main Street are both residential mom-and-pop shopping areas where some people live in apartments above stores.
 That created an additional layer of fear, McCauley said.

-“Some of our store owners live right above their store, so it’s very frightening to think about what could happen,” she said.
-“I think they just felt really vulnerable.
-And this seemed to be a good way to handle it.”
+“Some of our store owners live right above their store," she said, "so it’s very frightening to think about what could happen.”

 McCauley said MDC will pick up the cost for merchants already in financial tatters from the pandemic.
 “Frankly, we’re just trying to keep them alive,” she said.
 Likewise, the Italian Market’s business association will cover security costs out of its general budget.

-“They made the decision to protect the streets and as a business member there, I’m grateful,” said Emilio Mignucci, owner of Di Bruno Bros. on 9th Street.
+“They made the decision to protect the streets and as a business member there, I’m grateful,” said Emilio Mignucci, owner of Di Bruno Bros. on Ninth Street.

-In Manayunk, after the wine and spirits store, a jewelry shop and the medical marijuana dispensary were looted on Sunday and Monday, there was buzz among some residents on social media who lobbied to protect the streets themselves.
-McCauley said they didn’t want to have a situation like the one unfolding in Fishtown, where rouge groups of white men, armed with baseball bats and guns, took to the streets.
+In Manayunk, after the wine and spirits store, a jewelry shop, and the medical marijuana dispensary were looted on Sunday and Monday, there was buzz among some residents on social media who lobbied to protect the streets themselves.
+McCauley said they didn’t want to have a situation like the one unfolding in Fishtown, where rogue groups of white men, with baseball bats and guns, took to the streets.

 Gallelli said the security agents hired by Ingage undergo a background check and fingerprinting.
 They are trained and licensed to carry weapons under the state’s “Lethal Weapons Training Act,” enacted in 1974.
 The program is overseen by the Pennsylvania State Police.